 If the IRS sees that accepting the offer would require them to accept a substantial loss, they are unlikely to agree to it.

 Working with a professional tax preparer can greatly increase your chances of success if you want to qualify for an Offer in Compromise.
-Professional tax preparers have experience with this program, and they can help you calculate a fair offer that will save you money and improve your chances of acceptance from the IRS.
-In addition, professional tax preparers will ensure that all relevant forms are completed and submitted properly to prevent delays and other issues.
+Professional tax preparers have experience with this program.
+And they can help you calculate a fair offer that will save you money and improve your chances of acceptance from the IRS.
+Professional tax preparers will also ensure that all relevant forms are completed and submitted properly to prevent delays and other issues.

 Extended Installment Agreement